Have a travel goal! That’s one of the first things you need to think about before you start collecting points and miles.

 If you’re reading this blog, it probably means you’re interested in learning how to travel better for less money.
 The best way to accomplish that is by using points and miles.
 One of the biggest mistakes people make when they get started is not focusing their earning towards a goal.
 Where do you want to travel?
 How would you like to get there?

 Focusing your travel goals will make it easier for you to reach them.
 Do you want to take

 your whole family to Hawaii in economy class?
 Then you’ll need to collect miles that will get you there.
 The same goes if you want to take that bucket list trip to southeast Asia in business class.
-Having a boatload of Southwest miles won’t get you there because that’s not a place to which Southwest flies.
+Having a boatload of Southwest miles won’t get you there because Southwest doesn’t fly to southeast Asia.
 Do you see a trend?

 You need to be able to earn enough points to take a trip within a reasonable amount of time.
-You also need to earn miles that are reasonably possible to redeem.
+You also need to earn miles that are possible to redeem.
 Say an airline offers the trip you want for 50,000 miles.
-However, they never release any of the seats at that price except for 2 days of the year.
+However, they only release seats at that price for 2 days of the year.
 Unless your schedule is extremely flexible, those miles are useless.

 Keep reading this blog to find out what miles are best for your travel plans.
 Feel free to leave a comment if you have any specific question you would like me to answer in a future post.

 Like this post?
 We have plenty more just like it and would love if you decided to hang around and clicked the button on the top of this page to follow our blog and get emailed notifications of when we post (it’s usually just once or twice a day).
 Whether you’ve read our posts before or this is the first time you’re stopping by, we’re really glad you’re here and hope you come back to visit again!